fraunhoferhhi/CuriouslyEffectiveIQE/README.md

-This repository provides the reference implementation for the paper *Curiously Effective Features for Image Quality Prediction* which has been accepted for publication for ICIP 2021.
+This repository provides the reference implementation for the paper *Curiously Effective Features for Image Quality Prediction* which has been accepted for publication for ICIP 2021 ([Link to preprint](https://arxiv.org/abs/2106.05946)).

 ```
 @misc{becker2021curiously,